-Surface Water Issue 18 - Waste and Surface Water Local Plan Approaches: Surface Water Option 1: Business as Usu Seek sustainable urban drainage systems w al herever practicable in accordance with the N lational policy (BUA) Surface Water Option 2: Higher Standard Specification of high environmental standard Summary of initial appraisal work: See commentary at end of this schedule SA Objective Option 1 Option 2 To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District New development would increase surface water generation and foul water generation and could contribute towards diffuse and point source pollution in the districts rivers.
+Surface Water Issue 18 - Waste and Surface Water Local Plan Approaches: Surface Water Option 1: Business as Us Seek sustainable urban drainage systems v Surface Water Option 2: Higher Standard wherever practicable in accordance with the N lational policy (BUA) Surface water Option 2: Fighter standard Specification of high environmental standard Summary of initial appraisal work: See commentary at end of this schedule SA Objective Option 1 Option 2 To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodriversity and geodiversity across the District New development would increase surface water generation and foul water generation and could contribute towards diffuse and point source pollution in the district rivers.
 The provision of SUDS in accordance with best practice could also improve biodiversity on site.
-Impacts would be positive and of minor to moderate significance.
-New development would increase surface water generation and foul water generation and could contribute towards diffuse and point source pollution in the districts rivers.
-The provision of SUDS, which policy would require to mining (nature systems could improve biodiversity on site and would apply to all sites rather than just the largest developments.
+Impacts would be positive and of minor to moderate significance V i New development would increase surface water generation and foul water generation and could contribute bwards diffuse and point source pollution in the districts rivers.
+The provision of SUDS, which policy would require to mmin charar systems could improve biodiversity on site and would apply to all sites rather than just the largest developments.
 Impacts would be positive and of minor to moderate significance. x to provide decent and affordable homes that meet local needs No significant impact identified The cost of developing complex SUDs systems beyond requirements set out in national policy and guidance and the cost of managing these could reduce developer contributions available to delive affordablehousing.
-The extent of any impact is uncertain but the direction of impact is likely to be neadive.
+The extent of any impact is uncertain but the direction of impact is likely to be negative.

-- 5.4.2 In appraising the broad options for each of the issues identified the likely performance of the options have been recorded in terms of: - The direction of impact (whether impacts are positive or negative) - The significance of impacts (whether impacts will have a minor, moderate or major impact)

-The duration of impact (whether impacts are likely to be short medium or long term, temporary or permanent)
+- 5.4.2 In appraising the broad options for each of the issues identified the likely performance of the options have been recorded in terms of: - The direction of impact (whether impacts are positive or negative) - The significance of impacts (whether impacts will have a minor, moderate or major impact) - The duration of impact (whether impacts are likely to be short medium or long term, temporary or permanent)